Leon12-aaryson/regions/README.md

 ### 2. Install Directly from GitHub

-Add the repository to your Laravel project's `composer.json`:
+Add this to your main Laravel project's `composer.json`:

 ```json
 "repositories": [